JSON-LD for SEO: The Guide to Structured Data

 WebPage.mainEntity refers to Service @id

-Service provider refers to site-wide Organization @id
+Service.provider refers to site-wide Organization @id

 Service.mainEntityOfPage refers to WebPage @id

-Linking cheat sheet by page type
+Linking cheatsheet per page type

 Canonical template for service page: